Find a spider by...

 known of its natural history, but the burrow is said to be fitted with an inwards opening door.

-have a toxicity similar to that of funnel-web and mouse spiders.
+have a toxicity not much less than that of funnel-web and mouse spiders.

-Spider(s) with a similar appearance: Euoplos species, Aname species, Hadronyche infensa, Namea salanitri, and Paraembolides boycei.
+Spider(s) with a similar appearance: Euoplos species, Aname barrema, Hadronyche infensa, Namea salanitri, and Paraembolides boycei.

 Email Ron Atkinson for more information.